Galvin at Windows

-Galvin at Windows was a restaurant located on the top floor of the London Hilton on Park Lane hotel.
-Launched in May 2006 by Chef Patron Chris Galvin as the second restaurant from the Galvin brothers, the restaurant was awarded a Michelin Star in 2007, which it maintained until 2020.
+Galvin at Windows was a restaurant located on the top floor of the London Hilton on Park Lane hotel In the Mayfair district of London, United Kingdom.

+Launched in May 2006 by chef Chris Galvin as the second restaurant from the Galvin brothers, the restaurant was awarded a Michelin Star in 2007, which it maintained until 2020.
 The restaurant closed in April 2024.